Sunshine Coast Property Settlement Lawyers

 Financial agreements

 While a property settlement can be organised through an informal agreement, this is highly inadvisable, as informal agreements have no legal standing, even if they are set down in a signed and dated written document.
-Without the force of the law, any disputes that arise in the future will be difficult to resolve.
-A binding financial agreement, on the other hand, provides a legally enforceable written agreement that can effectively protect the interests of each party.
+Without the force of the law, any disputes that arise in the future will be challenging to resolve.
+A binding financial, legal agreement, on the other hand, provides a legally enforceable written agreement that can effectively protect the interests of each party.

-In order to make a legally binding financial agreement, each party must seek legal advice independently from a family lawyer that informs them of how the agreement will impact their rights, and whether it is in their interests to enter into it.
+To make legally binding financial agreements, each party must seek legal advice independently from family law solicitors that inform them of how the agreement will impact their rights and whether it is in their interests to enter into it.

 Consent orders